Tinkoff/angular-open-source-starter/README.md

 3. Fill in `projects/[your-library-name]/package.json` metadata for your newly generated library

+4. Add your email at [INSERT YOUR EMAIL HERE] in `CODE_OF_CONDUCT.md`

-4. Updated root `package.json` metadata to represent your project
+5. Updated root `package.json` metadata to represent your project

-5. Code your library and create demo for it
+6. Code your library and create demo for it

 ## Cool features